nikspyratos/toybox/README.md

 - **Don't reinvent the wheel**: Use as much of the official & unofficial Laravel ecosystem where applicable.
 Use popular (i.e. sustainable, gets regular updates) tools & packages where applicable instead of rewriting boilerplate logic from scratch.
 We're in Laravel, not JS!
 - **Stability**: Strict types.
 Automated linting & code analysis
 - **Simplified Scaling**: It's cheaper to scale with load balancing & bigger servers, and with minor manual input instead of full automation.
-- **Local is lekker**: Reducing reliance on third-party services while not reducing capabilities.
+- **Local is lekker**: Sometimes, building your own features is better in the long run than adding more dependencies.

 ## Support this project